rgarcia-101/Sondera/Design/UserStories.md

 ### Signin *

-As a returning user, I want to be able to access data tied to me
+As a returning user, I want to be able to access my account again along with associated data

 ### Account Recovery *